-ABLE Accounts [24 CFR 5.609(b)(10) as updated for HOTMA; Notice PIH 2019-09]
+ABLE Accounts [24 CFR 5.609(b)(10); Notice PIH 2019-09]

 An Achieving a Better Life Experience (ABLE) account is a type of tax-advantaged savings account that an eligible individual can use to pay for qualified disability expenses.
-Section 103 of the ABLE Act mandates that an individual's ABLE account (specifically, its account balance, contributions to the account, and distributions from the account) is excluded when determining the designated beneficiary's eligibility and continued occupancy under certain federal means-tested programs.
+Section 103 of the ABLE Act mandates that an individual's ABLE account (specifically, its account balance, contributions to the account, and distributions from the account) is excluded when determining the designated beneficiary's eligibility and continued occupancy under certain federal meanstested programs.
 The PHA must exclude the entire value of the individual's ABLE account from the household's assets.
 Distributions from the ABLE account are also not considered income.
-However, all wage income received, regardless of which account the money is paid to, are included as income.
+However, all wage income received, regardless of which account the money is paid to, is included as income.

-Investment Accounts Such as Stocks, Bonds, Saving Certificates, and Money Market Funds
+Investment Accounts Such as Stocks, Bonds, Saving Certificates, and Money Market Funds [24 CFR 5.603(b)(1)]